-In 2008, by chance I heard a friend say that working for one day in Japan was the equivalent of working ten days in China.
-When I learned this news, I was very happy.
-I felt that finally, I had found a great opportunity for earning money.
-I thought that I should secure the greater benefit by sacrificing the lesser.
-All I needed to do was go to Japan to work and I would be able to recoup my expenses.
-In order to realize our dreams, my husband and I did not care how much the agent fee would be.
-We decided to go to Japan immediately.
+In 2008, a random opportunity came up.
+I heard a friend say that in Japan what you earned in one day was roughly equal to ten days’ wages in China.
+When I learned this news I was overjoyed.
+I thought that finally I had found a good opportunity to make money.
+Although the agent’s fees to go to Japan were expensive, I thought to myself: “There’s no gain without pain.
+No matter how much the agent’s fees would be, as long as we have jobs in Japan, we’ll be able to recoup the money quickly.”
+In order to realize our dreams of leading a better life, my husband and I decided to go to Japan immediately.
 After we arrived in Japan, we were able to find a job very quickly.
-Each day, my husband and I worked for 13 or 14 hours.
+Each day, my husband and I worked for over ten hours.
 Work stress was quite significant.
 I was completely exhausted all day long.
 After work, all I wanted to do was lie down and rest.
 I did not even want to eat.
 I found it difficult to endure such a fast-paced lifestyle.
-However, once I thought about the money I would have after I struggled for a few years, I encouraged myself: Even though it is difficult and tiring right now, later on, my life will be wonderful.
-I must go on.
+However, once I thought about the money I would have after I struggled for a few years, I encouraged myself: Although it is hard work now, life later on will be beautiful.
+I definitely must stick at it.
 As a result, each day I worked my fingers to the bone as if I were a money-making machine.
 By 2015, I collapsed under the heavy work load.
 I went to the hospital for an examination and the doctor told me that I had a herniated disc and that it was pressing against a nerve.
 If I continued to work the way I was working, I would eventually be bedridden and unable to care for myself.
 This news hit me like thunder from a clear sky.
 I became extremely weak right away.
 My life had just begun to be better off, and I was getting closer and closer to my dream.
 I never would have thought that I would get sick.
 I refused to give up.
-I thought: “I am still young.
-I just need to clench my teeth and get through this.
-If I do not earn more money now, by the time I go home, I will not have a lot of money.
-Wouldn’t that be even more embarrassing?”
-As a result, I clenched my teeth and dragged my weak body back to work.
+I thought: “I’m still young.
+If I just grit my teeth I’ll be able to put up with being a bit unwell.
+If I don’t earn much money now, and I go back to China with little money, won’t I lose even more face?”
+And so, I gritted my teeth and dragged my sick body to keep working to make money.
 However, after a few days, I was so sick that I literally could not get up.